Easy Access, Greater Health

 When: Classes are held in either a four-hour Saturday morning session or are split between two evening sessions.
 Find class times on the registration form.

 How: Register online, by mail or by calling 603-206-8670.
 The fee is $85 and is payable prior to being assigned to a seminar.
 Individuals receiving some form of public assistance may be eligible for a reduced rate.
-To determine eligibility for financial aid, please complete this form.
+To determine eligibility for tuition assistance, please click here.

 Weight-Loss Support Programs